July 13, 2023

 4. Sound Therapy and Masking Techniques

-Advanced Tinnitus Management Techniques
+Advanced Tinnitus Management Techniques for Stress Reduction

 1. Biofeedback Therapy for Tinnitus Relief

-- Monitors stress-related changes in the body.
+- It directly monitors stress-related changes in the body.

 2. Neuroplasticity-Based Sound Training